 However, Norton uses logic to try to stop Andy in his tracks.
 When that fails to dissuade Andy, he consigns Andy to solitary confinement.
 And then this:

 With the assassination of Tommy, it would seem that Norton ‘owns’ Andy.
 However Andy has other things in mind:

 Which raises another point: The idea of who owns who is a fluid dynamic.
 Character A may prevail in one scene, however it may turn out the Character B actually ‘owns’ the situation in the larger scheme of things.
 In other words, one character may win the battle… but lose the war.

 This concept of ‘owning’ a scene summons up a power struggle and that may tend to evoke out and out physicality as the plane on which the ‘battle’ is fought.
 But what about a battle of wits?
 We see this type of struggle in comedies all the time.

 Here is the second half of a scene from the movie The Goodbye Girl.
-In the run-up to what the excerpt featured below, Paula (Marsha Mason) has laid down some ground rules about sharing the apartment with this stranger.
+In the run-up to the excerpt featured below, Paula (Marsha Mason) has laid down some ground rules about sharing the apartment with this stranger.
 Check out the response by Elliot (Richard Dreyfuss):